 The Construction Law Practice group of Wilentz, Goldman & Spitzer, P.A. unites seasoned real estate, land use, environmental and litigation lawyers who are familiar with construction contracts and the full range of complexities that often underpin construction litigation.
 Claims often arise from damage caused by construction means and methods, faulty workmanship and design defects.
 Careful documentation of the relationships between and among owners, architects, contractors, and subcontractors is the foundation of any project, and the starting point for avoiding conflict.
-Our team has a long record of success generating best outcomes in nearly every type of construction project and dispute.

 We serve as legal advisers to real estate developers, owners, architects, engineers, and contractors and suppliers to avoid conflicts, where possible, and to position our clients appropriately should litigation be required.
 We have extensive experience addressing issues that may arise in nearly every type of construction project, including:

 - Age-Restricted Communities

 - Medical Facilities

 - Environmental Remediation Projects

 We are well versed in condominium and homeowner association transition litigation, geotechnical issues, site preparation, building classification, building codes, construction defect claims, architectural and engineering malpractice, mechanical systems, operating budget funding including replacement and deferred maintenance reserve funding and benefits-derived challenges, construction delay claims, critical path method schedule analysis, environmental and regulatory concerns.